Severely Mentally Impaired

 - Income Support (which includes Disablement Premium)

-To apply for the disregard please write to us with the proof detailed above.
+To apply for the disregard please complete the Severely Mentally Impaired application form.